 After leaving NIH, Meg launched a freelance medical writing career.
 She founded Meg Bouvier Medical Writing LLC in 2007.
-Meg has helped clients land nearly $300 million in federal funding.
+Meg has helped clients land over $300 million in federal funding.
 She currently supports:

-- 2 of the top 3-ranked hospitals in the country*
+- 4 of the top 5-ranked hospitals in the country*

 - 1 of the 7 NCI-Designated Cancer Centers with a focus on basic research